matomo-org/developer-documentation/docs/mvc-in-piwik.md

 This guide assumes that you:

 * can code in PHP,
-* have a general understanding of extending Piwik (if not, read our [Getting Started](#) guide),
+* have a general understanding of extending Piwik (if not, read our [Getting Started](/guides/getting-started-part-1) guide),
-* and have knowledge of the [Model-View-Controller pattern](#).
+* and have knowledge of the [Model-View-Controller pattern](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).

 ## HTTP Request Handling

 Piwik's MVC (Model-View-Controller) implementation is the first bit of code that is executed when Piwik handles an HTTP request.

-Every request that is sent to Piwik's reporting side (as opposed to Piwik's tracking side) is sent to the index.php file in Piwik's root directory.
-This file creates an instance of the [FrontController](#) and uses it to dispatch the current request.
+Every request that is sent to Piwik's reporting side (as opposed to Piwik's tracking side) is sent to the **index.php** file in Piwik's root directory.
+This file creates an instance of the [FrontController](/api-reference/Piwik/FrontController) and uses it to dispatch the current request.

-[FrontController](#) looks for the **module** and **action** query parameters and invokes the controller method specified by **action** in the plugin specified by **module**.
+[FrontController](/api-reference/Piwik/FrontController) looks for the **module** and **action** query parameters and invokes the controller method specified by **action** in the plugin specified by **module**.
 If no **action** is specified, Piwik sends the request to the controller's `index` method.

+For example, a URL with `module=MyPlugin&action=myAction` will invoke the **Piwik\Plugins\MyPlugin\Controller::myAction()** method.
+A URL with `module=MyPlugin&action=index` will invoke the **Piwik\Plugins\MyPlugin\Controller::index()** method.

-The controller method that is called has to do one thing, which is return something that can be `echo`'d.
-As a plugin developer you can do this in any way you'd like, Piwik won't stop you, but the convention used by the rest of Piwik is to create a Piwik [View](#), query APIs to request any needed data and then render the view.
+The controller method that is called has to do one thing: return something that can be `echo`'d.
+As a plugin developer you can do this in any way you'd like, Piwik won't stop you, but the convention used by the rest of Piwik is to create a Piwik [View](/api-reference/Piwik/View), query APIs to request any needed data and then render the view.
 For example:

     class Controller extends \Piwik\Plugin\Controller
     {